sdwebui-extensions/LanPaint/README.md

 - Optimal parameters vary depending on the **model** and the **size of the inpainting area**.
 - For effective tuning, **fix the seed** and adjust parameters incrementally while observing the results.
 This helps isolate the impact of each setting.

+## Know Issues (ToDo)

+- Does not work with v-pridictuion
+- Problems with the waiNSFWIllustrious model.

 ## Contribute

 - 2025/03/06: Bug Fix for str not callable error and unpack error.
 Big thanks to [jamesWalker55](https://github.com/jamesWalker55) and [EricBCoding](https://github.com/EricBCoding).